microsoft/OpenTypeDesignVariationAxisTags/README.md

 or the OpenType email list.
 You can also use the Issue mechanism for this repository: please apply the &ldquo;new axis idea&rdquo; label to your issue.

+Note that, if a proposal is eventually adopted, it may undergo changes during the review process.
+Changes may come from the proposer, if they make refinements, but changes may also potentially arise from the community as a consensus emerges for a particular understanding of an axis, its behavior and its merits.

 Also, please make sure you read the Contributing section below.

 To submit a proposal, use a new topic branch to create a new copy of the